2 Texas cities seek comfort from football after shootings

 A gunman on Saturday killed seven people and injured around two dozen others as he went on an hour-long rampage from Midland to Odessa, firing at random before being killed by police outside a movie theater.
 In El Paso four weeks earlier, a gunman opened fire at a Walmart, killing 22 people before being taken into custody.

-David Byrd, president the El Paso team’s booster club, said they plan to bring a banner to present to the Permian team to show their solidarity.
+David Byrd, president of the El Paso team’s booster club, said they plan to bring a banner to present to the Permian team to show their solidarity.

 “Just a show of unity that we’re there for them — we’re going through the same thing,” Byrd said.

-Franklin’s Coach Daren Walker, said, “We just want to support their community like everybody supported ours.”
+Franklin’s coach, Daren Walker, said, “We just want to support their community like everybody supported ours.”

 High school football games are often how communities come together in Texas.
 Experts say that for those hurting, it can help to attend the events they normally would, both by preserving some semblance of normalcy and to find comfort through shared grief.